Tangerine-Community/Tangerine/docs/system-administrator/using-docker-compose.md

 - server - backend support for the editor user interface.
   - Available at port 82 inside the tangerine_default network
   - ./Dockerfile-server
-- apk-generator - alpine-based container with Android libs to build APK's
+- apk-generator - alpine-based container with Android libs to build APK's and PWA's.
   - Available at port 83 inside the tangerine_default network
   - ./Dockerfile-apk
 - nginx - reverse proxy that services requests for server and server-ui at port 80.
 Config files at nginx/default.conf